Hidegkuti Nándor Stadion: Opening

 On 13 October 2016, the stadium was officially opened with the MTK Budapest–Sporting friendly match.
-Sporting Clube de Portugal brought only three players from their first squad (Azbe Jug, Ricardo Esgaio, and Matheus Pereira due to the fact that the club have to play in the third round of the 2016–17 Taça de Portugal against F.C.
+Sporting Clube de Portugal brought only three players from their first squad (Azbe Jug, Ricardo Esgaio, and Matheus Pereira because the club have to play in the third round of the 2016–17 Taça de Portugal against F.C.
 Famalicão).
 At the opening ceremony, Viktor Orbán, prime minister of Hungary delivered a speech, followed by Member of European Parliament and president of MTK Budapest, Tamás Deutsch.

 On 22 October 2016 the first Nemzeti Bajnokság I match was played in the stadium when MTK Budapest hosted Gyirmót FC Győr on the 13 week of the 2016–17 Nemzeti Bajnokság I season.
 The first goal was scored by the MTK icon Sándor Torghelle in the 75th minute of the match which finished a 1–0 victory.

 Despite the optimism that the new home stadium brought, MTK Budapest was automatically relegated to the second division of Hungarian football, Nemzeti Bajnokság II, after finishing next to last in the Hungarian top division during the 2016–2017 season.
 Furthermore, the new stadium did not do much to boost their home attendance as their average in their stadium for NB I matches was a modest 2,327, below the league's average of 2,704.

 On 23 March 2017 the first international match was played.
 Russia hosted Hungary in the 2017 UEFA European Under-17 Championship qualification Elite round.
 The match ended with a 2–1 victory for Hungary.
 The first goal was scored by the Russian Prutsev in the 16th minute.
 While Szoboszlai of Hungary equalized in the 74th minute and scored again in the 84th minute to win the match.

 On 5 April 2017, the first Magyar Kupa was match was played.
 The hosts were not the MTK Budapest because they were eliminated earlier from the 2016–17 Magyar Kupa season by Dorog but Vasas SC.
 Since the Illovszky Rudolf Stadion was demolished, Vasas SC's home, Vasas hosted Újpest FC at the Hidegkuti Nándor Stadion.
 The final result was 0–1 but Vasas qualified for the next round on 2–2 aggregate.
 The only goal was scored by Nemanja Andrić in the injury stoppage time of the first half.

 On 27 October 2017, one part of the membrane roof was damaged by the Storm Herwart.
 Two strips of membrane over the east stand were damaged enough to force their removal.
 Cost of the repairs will be covered by insurance.